-Whether elusive or not, in order to conduct genealogical research on the Emerald Isle, one must complete preliminary research to find the specific locality, at least the county, but preferably the parish :-) This can be a challenge, but now you have the goal: locate the county and/or parish of residence for your ancestor(s).
+Whether elusive or not, in order to conduct genealogical research on the Emerald Isle, one must complete preliminary research to find the specific locality, at least the county, but preferably the townland and/or parish :-) This can be a challenge, but now you have the goal: locate the county and then the townland and/or parish of residence for your ancestor(s).
 With this reference guide you will be well on your way!

 So, if you’re Irish, enjoy a Shamrock shake and consider how applying these suggestions will lead you to your genealogical pot o’ gold.
 And when you find it, please let me know so that we can do the Irish jig together :-)